Silicon nanowire: Silicon nanowire field-effect transistor (SiNWFET)

 Charge trapping behavior and tunable surface governed transport properties of SiNWs render this category of nanostructures of interest towards use as metal insulator semiconductors and field effect transistors, where the silicon nanowire is the main channel of the FET which connect the source to the drain terminal, facilitating electron transfer between the two terminals with further applications as nano-electronic storage devices, in flash memory, logic devices as well as chemical, gas and biological sensors.

-Since SiNWFET was first reported in 2001, it has caused wide concern in the sensor area, because of their superior physical properties such as high carrier mobility, high current switch ratio, and close to ideal subthreshold slope.
-Furthermore, it is cost-efficient and could be manufactured on large scale, since it is combined with CMOS fabricating technology.
+After SiNWFET were first reported in 2001, there was interest in the sensor area, because of their superior physical properties such as high carrier mobility, high current switch ratio, and close to ideal subthreshold slope.
+Furthermore, they are cost-efficient and could be manufactured on large scale, since it is compatible with CMOS fabricating technology.
 Specifically, in bioresearch, SiNWFET has high sensitivity and specificity to biological targets and could offer label-free detection after being modified with small biological molecules to match the target object.
-What's more, SiNWFET could be fabricated in arrays and be selectively functionalized, which enables the simultaneous detection and analysis of multiple targets.
-Multiplexed detection could greatly improve throughput and efficiency of biodetection.
+SiNWFET could be fabricated in arrays and be selectively functionalized, which enables the simultaneous detection and analysis of multiple targets.